Sergio Morozov

 As mentioned above LogCanvas

-requires some programming work to be done for making
+like any other Displayable requires some programming work to be done for making

 use of it.
-For example adding commands to switch from another Displayable
+For example adding commands to switch from another Displayable to

 LogCanvas

-and providing some code for realizing this or,
+and back, setting CommandListener and providing some code for realizing this or,

 in the simplest case, just making it current at the beginning of the application's run.

-There are two typical uses of the LogCanvas
+There are two typical uses of the LogCanvas.

 In the first, more complex case,